philmccarthy/philmccarthy.github.io/_posts/2021-01-28-rails-params-magic.md

 #### Confirming a case of `params` override

-In this project, I'm starting from the show page for an application to adopt pets.
+In this example project, I'm starting from the show page for an application to adopt pets.
 The application has a 'search for pets' form, which submits a GET request to the `applications_controller` with params[:search] and redirects to the same show page with matching pets.

 In my view, here's the form where I added an arbitrary `:id` query parameter: